+In a perfect world, we wouldn’t need to stop loss techniques because we’d all win and keep on winning.
 However, traders of all skill levels and experience will quickly tell you that such a utopia is not reality.

-The non fantasy market conditions we trade in are full of losses, and at times, devastating ones.
-Once we accept losses as a mainstay of the forex market, we can then look at how to reduce these losses.
-Instead of setting out to eliminate loss altogether (which is impossible), we need to manage loss and limit its potential destruction.
+The non-fantasy market conditions we trade in are full of losses and, at times, devastating ones.
+Once we accept losses as a mainstay of the forex market, we can then look at reducing these losses.
+However, instead of eliminating loss (which is impossible), we need to manage loss and limit its potential destruction.

-This is a reassuring method for many traders because it guarantees that if and when a price goes into an unexpected or prolonged fall, your position will automatically be stopped and contained at a certain level before the bottom of the plunge.
+This is a reassuring method for many traders because it guarantees that if a price goes into an unexpected or prolonged fall, your position will automatically be stopped and contained at a certain level before the bottom of the plunge.

-It’s important to stress that there’s no right or wrong with this method, it’s just a question of what you’re most comfortable with.
+It’s important to stress that there’s no right or wrong with this method.
+It’s just a question of what you’re most comfortable with.

 Rather than place a stop loss in the market system, traders who deploy mental stops execute the stops manually once a price is where it needs to be.

-The benefit to this type of setup is that the trader has absolute control over the stop.
-If a price is not convincingly moving towards a predetermined stop, the veteran trader can simply decide not to place the stop until they receive stronger confirmation.
+The benefit of this type of setup is that the trader has absolute control over the stop.
+If a price is not convincingly moving towards a predetermined stop, the veteran trader can decide not to place the stop until they receive stronger confirmation.
 This results in floating drawdowns and uncut trades.
 The trader stays in the game and has the chance to recover back to profitability.

-The downside with this type of stop loss is that it requires constant monitoring of the market.
+The downside of this type of stop loss is that it requires constant monitoring of the market.
 Because nothing is left to automation, the trader has to always be on top of their trades.

 For most traders, this is a self-deceiving practice because they don’t have the mental strength to cut losses.
 Traders wind up in trouble when they play the market with an all-in mentality.

-Only well trained and disciplined traders should even attempt to do this.
+Only well-trained and disciplined traders should even attempt to do this.

 What is clear is that any method you choose, you should stick to and practice.
 You should be aware of how it affects you emotionally.
 Work on your trading plan and action plan according to the mental reactions related to losses.
-Losses are a part of the game and you’ll need to embrace that.
+Losses are a part of the game, and you’ll need to embrace that.

-Don’t use any of these methods just to avoid taking losses.
+Don’t use any of these methods to avoid taking losses.
 You’ll end up misusing the stop loss method since it’s intended to cut losses, not to avoid them.